emqx/eip/active/0038-secret-registry.md

 * **Operational**: rotation is N-touch.
 Tooling to mass-update the same value across configs is missing today and would be brittle if added (matching by string equality across heterogeneous templates).
-* **Audit / governance**: an operator who needs to configure a new bridge today must know the value of the shared API token.
-There is no way to grant "you can reference the production token" without also granting "you can read its value."
+* **Audit / governance**: the same shared API token is copied into many configs, so its plaintext lives in many places at once — `cluster.hocon`, dashboard config views, export artifacts.
+There is no single named handle to rotate, revoke, or reason about.
+(Note: the registry does *not* create a "reference but cannot read" privilege — see "Security model: reference implies disclosure"; a principal who can put the token into a config they control can always recover its value.
+What the registry removes is the token's *at-rest* sprawl, not the operator's knowledge of it.)
 * **Exposure**: rendered templates appear in client trace, in rule engine debug output, and in HTTP request logs at the bridge level.
   Today there is no opt-in mechanism for "render this token, but